-The Ways of Knowing Partnership Turtle Island Conservation programme is a community mandated initiative that shares the hopes and goals of our First Nation partners in our commitment to the preservation of biodiversity and wild life and wild places for those yet to come.
-We were asked to share the reason for our development of this book.
-It is our hope that in that good way with good hearts and minds we have provided an insight to the ways of knowing of First Nations people, that affirms the wisdom of our Elders, utilizing fundamental truths and principals that have been adhered to for time immemorial.
+The Ways of Knowing Partnership Turtle Island Conservation programme is a community mandated programme that shares the hopes and goals of First Nation partners in the commitment to preserve biodiversity, wild life, and wild places for those yet to come.
+The programme was asked to share the reason for the development of this book: It is our hope in that good way with good hearts and minds we have provided insight to the ways of knowing of First Nations people that affirms the wisdom of our Elders, utilizing fundamental truths and principals, that have been adhered to for time immemorial.

-Indigenous knowledge presents a rich fabric of knowledge and wisdom that relates directly to environmental stewardship, preservation and enhancement of biological diversity by the First Peoples of Turtle Island (North America).
-There is an inseparable relationship between people, land and water.
+Indigenous knowledge presents a rich fabric of knowledge and wisdom that relates directly to environmental stewardship, preservation, and the enhancement of biological diversity by the First Peoples of Turtle Island (North America).
+There is an inseparable relationship between people, land, and water.
 This unique relationship is fundamental to cultural and spiritual beliefs held by First Nations people.
-Traditional Knowledge is passed down from our ancestors and teaches us how to live in harmony with nature thereby ensuring the same opportunity for future generations.
+Traditional Knowledge, passed down from our ancestors, teaches us how to live in harmony with nature, thereby ensuring the same opportunity for future generations.
 This transfer of knowledge affirms that each of us is an important part of the cycle of nature connected to each other and all living things.

-We are stewards of the land on which we live knowing that our health as a people is intricately tied to the health of the planet upon which we live.
-We must revitalize the teachings our ancestors left and share our traditional knowledge within our nations and with those around us.
+We are stewards of the land on which we live, knowing that our health as a people is intricately tied to the health of the planet.
+We must revitalize the teachings our ancestors left behind and share our Traditional Knowledge within our nations and with those around us.
 One of the common ways teachings are conveyed is through stories and parables.
-These are time honoured modes of knowledge transmission that reinforce our inextricable connections to all of creation.
-The result continues to shape Aboriginal values, beliefs and stories.
+These are time honoured modes of knowledge transmission which reinforce our inextricable connections to all of Creation.
+The result continues to shape Aboriginal values, beliefs, and stories.